|

 residents have long bemoaned the blanket of dust, soot and dangerous

+gases that hangs ominously over the city.
 The Asian Development Bank financed a study called the Metro Manila

 Air Quality Improvement Sector Development Project in 1998 to study